 ← Back to All Cats

-Domestic Shorthair (DSH) is not a breed — it's the catch-all term for any short-coated, mixed-breed cat.
+Domestic Shorthair (DSH) is not a breed.
+It is the catch-all term for any short-coated cat of mixed or unknown ancestry.
 The vast majority of cats in Calgary rescues are DSH.
-They come in every imaginable color and pattern: tabby, tuxedo, calico, tortoiseshell, black, white, orange, grey, and every combination.
-Personalities range across the entire cat spectrum.
+They come in every imaginable colour and pattern: tabby, tuxedo, calico, tortoiseshell, black, white, orange, grey, and every combination.
+Their behaviour and personalities range across the entire cat spectrum.

-Because DSH covers such a wide range, the cat's individual personality matters more than the "breed."
-Read each cat's detailed profile, ask the foster home about temperament, and meet a few cats before deciding.
-The right DSH match is out there — usually faster than waiting for a specific purebred.
+Because DSH covers such a wide range, the cat's individual personality matters more than the "breed" label.
+Read each cat's detailed profile, ask the foster home about behaviour, and meet a few cats before deciding.
+The right DSH match is out there, and usually faster than waiting for a specific purebred.

 Domestic Shorthair Adoption FAQ